 New Standard Realty

 Interest rates are back above 6% with the best 30 year fixed rates being around 6.375%.
 This is due to the Iran war, oil prices and the Fed chairman, Jerome Powell’s opposition to lowering rates.
-More than likely this interest rate bump will be short-lived once the straight of Hormuz is shown to be safely reopened and a new Fed chairman takes over later this spring.
-Maybe I’m overly optimistic but I think rates will drop down to the mid-fives or better later in the year.
-Hopefully that will be a trend that follows through next year, bringing rates to the low 5%’s or maybe even the high 4%’s over the next 18 months.
+Hopefully this interest rate bump will be short-lived once the straight of Hormuz is shown to be safely reopened and a new Fed chairman takes over later this year.
+Though Jerome Powell’s influence to keep rates up will still be strong.
+Maybe I’m overly optimistic but I think rates will drop down a little later in the year.
+Hopefully that will be a trend that follows through next year, bringing rates even lower over the next 18 months.
+I’m predicting 5.875% later this year and maybe even 5.625 next year.
+Things are moving in the right direction.
+If you remember rates average 7.125% a year and 1/2 ago

-Why do I think rates will come down .5% to 1.5% over the next two years?
-The Federal Reserve has three guidelines they use to adjust interest rates, recessions, inflation and GDP to debt ratio.
+Why do I think rates will come down .5% to 1.125% over the next two years?
+The Federal Reserve has an official and two unofficial guidelines they use to adjust interest rates, recession vs. inflation (official) and federal debt to GDP ratio and cooperation versus lack of cooperation to whatever the current administration wants.

 Click here to See Government Borrowing In Real Time.
 You won’t believe your eyes!